 The local Vicar took the opportunity and bought the building for the church and the old school became the church assembly hall.
 However in 1998 due to a lack of funds the church felt they should sell the hall and land for residential buildings.
 The local community protested when they became aware of the church plans and a meeting was called.
 A committee was formed and together they saved the site from being built upon.
 They met the cost of surveys and at the same time applied for charitable status.

 The hall is still owned by the church and is on lease to the Shefford Community Hall Trustees who have had numerous maintenance and refurbishement works carried out, the priority being the leaking roof.
 Funding from the Local Government and national institutions has enabled these renovations to the hall to be carried out.
 The kitchen and all the equipment has been replaced, new heating boilers have been installed and tables and chairs purchased.
-The hall is much improved and refurbishements continue.
+The hall is much improved and refurbishements continues.

 The Management Committee have done this for the residents of Shefford and surrounding area.
 So if you are wondering where to hold your meetings, classes, exhibitions, parties, or receptions, please contact the Shefford Community Hall Bookings Officer.
 The Hall is conveniently located at the end of the High Street next to the Fish and Chip shop.